You've packed your clothes, your shoes, your passport... but what about your toiletries?

 In addition to liquids, gels, and pastes, the TSA rules also restrict powders.

-These restrictions are primarily aimed at powders that could be used as an explosive material (like talcum powder), but they also apply to loose powders like blush or eyeshadow.
+These restrictions are primarily aimed at types of powder form that could be used as flammable aerosols and other explosive material (like talcum powder), but they also apply to loose powders like blush or eyeshadow.

 So, it's important to be strategic when packing your toiletries for travel.